 4. Dedicate a bench.
 Arrange for extra seats to be added to an outdoor space in honor of a loved one or just a spot to stop and sit for a spell.

-7. Create a pocket park.
-Tiny parks are popping up all over the country in an effort to bring more green space to urban landscapes takes time and planning, so now is a good time to start.
+7. Plan to create a pocket park.
+Bringing more green space to urban landscapes takes time and planning, so now is a good time to start.
 The National Recreation and Park Association has a great guide on how to get one started.

 10. Create a free little library.
 It'll be the best thing to happen to your neighborhood since Mr. Rogers.
 Check out our tips on how to create one here.